 Air/ground communications staff came under considerable pressure during the Eyjafjallajökull eruption in 2010.
 The average number of messages processed per 24 hours that year was 1,329, but during the four busiest air traffic days in the Icelandic control area, the average daily number was 4,609.

-In very broad terms, the operations of the Gufunes Communications Centre can be divided into two main areas.
-Communications with aircraft in flight (Aeronautical Mobile Service [AMS]) and operation of an AFTN/CIDIN message switch (Aeronautical Fixed Service [AFS]).
+In very broad terms, the Gufunes Communications Centre’s activities can be divided into two main categories: (1) radio communications with aircraft in flight (Aeronautical Mobile Service or AMS) and (2) the operation of an AFTN/CIDIN message switch (Aeronautical Fixed Service or AFS).
 The AFTN/CIDIN switch forms part of the international aviation-related message distribution system.
-The switch in Gufunes is connected to comparable switches in London, Norway, Canada and Greenland.
-In Iceland it is connected to the Area Control Centre, Keflavik Airport and various aircraft operators‘ facilities.
-Operational management of the system is in the hands of a watch officer in Gufunes with technical support provided by the Air Navigation Division.
+The switch at Gufunes is connected to comparable switches in London, Norway, Canada and Greenland.
+In Iceland, it is connected to the Area Control Centre, Keflavik Airport and various aircraft operators’ facilities.
+Operational management of the system is in the hands of a watch officer at Gufunes, with technical support provided by the Air Navigation Services division.

 - Weather information to and from pilots

 - Information provided to Airline Operations Centres (AOCs)

 The Gufunes Communications Centre provides a 24-hour service on HF and VHF GP frequencies.
 It has a total of eight working positions to handle air/ground communications.The HF service is provided in three frequency groups: